Seed Program for Interdisciplinary Research

 - Co-funding.
 Co-funding from within or outside UT Dallas is neither required nor considered for priority in funding.
 However, if a project requires funds exceeding the stated limit, an academic unit may provide co-funding.
 If so, provide a description of the source and planned use of the funds to support the overall goals of the project.
 A letter of support from the academic unit authority should accompany the application expressing commitment to provide the funds during the SPIRe Grant award period.

 - Biosketches.
 Provide NIH/NSF format biosketches (including page limitations) for the faculty PI and co-PI.

 Application Review Process and Evaluation Criteria

 SPIRe Grant applications will be reviewed by a committee comprised of UT Dallas faculty with relevant scientific, technical, and research experience.
 Applicants will receive a brief list of strengths and weaknesses with a numerical rank (5=highly meritorious and recommended for funding, 1=low priority for application consideration).
-Awards will be announced within 3 weeks following the completion of the reviews and funding will be available soon after.
+Awards will be announced following the completion of the reviews and funding will be available soon after.
 Evaluation criteria includes the following:

 - Relevance of project goals, plans, and expected product(s) to prepare the team for future external funding opportunities.

 - The skills and abilities of the team for the interdisciplinary project and the pursuit of external funding.